-Mental Health First Aid for Public Safety is an 8-hour course specially designed for police officers, first responders, corrections officers and other public safety professionals, helping them better understand mental illnesses and addictions and providing them with effective response options to deescalate incidents without compromising safety.
+Mental Health First Aid for Public Safety is an 8-hour course specially designed to help police officers, first responders, corrections officers and other public safety professionals better understand mental illnesses and addictions and provide them with effective response options to de-escalate incidents without compromising safety.
 Approximately 80,000 public safety professionals have taken Mental Health First Aid for Public Safety to date.

 Information on Mental Health First Aid for Public Safety

-- Mental Health First Aid for Public Safety: Fact Sheet with Q&As
+- Mental Health First Aid for Public Safety One-Pager

-- National Council press release: Congressional Briefing on Mental Health First Aid for Public Safety
+- Congressional Briefing on Mental Health First Aid for Public Safety Press Release

 Information on Mental Health First Aid Act (S. 153/H.R.
 274)

 The Senate version of the Mental Health First Aid Act (S. 274) was introduced by Senators Kelly Ayotte (R-NH) and Mark Begich (D-AK) on January 24, 2013.
-It currently has 18 bipartisan cosponsors (click to view a list).
+It currently has 18 bipartisan cosponsors.
 The bill has been referred to the Senate Committee on Health, Education, Labor, and Pensions.

 The House version of the Mental Health First Aid Act (H.R.
 274) was introduced by Representatives Ron Barber (D-AZ-2) and Lynn Jenkins (R-KS-2) on January 18, 2013.
 It currently has 82 bipartisan cosponsors click to view a list.
 The bill has been referred to the House Energy and Commerce Committee – Subcommittee on Health.